pranavdesai16/SQL_Retail_Sales_Analysis/README.md

 ---

+## 💡 Key Insights

+-   Electronics generated one of the highest revenues.
+-   Clothing recorded the largest number of orders.
+-   Beauty customers averaged approximately 40 years of age.
+-   High-value transactions occurred across multiple categories.
+-   Monthly and hourly trends can support demand forecasting.

+---

 # Findings

 - **Customer Demographics**: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.